junxit/us-congress-bills-114/bill.md

   > - **(b)** *Information required To be presented* In an appearance described under subsection (a), the Secretary shall submit the following:
   >   - **(1)** *Debt Report* A report on the state of the public debt, including—
   >     - **(A)** the historical levels of the debt, current amount and composition of the debt, and future projections of the debt;
+  >     - **(B)** the historical levels of Federal revenue, including corporate and individual Federal income taxes as a percent of the gross domestic product;
-  >     - **(B)** the drivers and composition of future debt; and
+  >     - **(C)** the drivers and composition of future debt;
-  >     - **(C)** how, if the debt limit is raised, the United States will meet debt obligations, including principal and interest.
+  >     - **(D)** how, if the debt limit is raised, the United States will meet debt obligations, including principal and interest;
+  >     - **(E)** any reduction measures the Secretary intends to take to fund Federal Government obligations if the debt limit is not raised, including—
+  >       - **(i)** notifying the Congress when the limit has been reached; and
+  >       - **(ii)** notifying the Congress when the Secretary has begun taking such measures and specifying which measures are currently being used; and
+  >     - **(F)** if the President recommends that Congress adopt, in general, a balanced budget amendment to the Constitution of the United States to help control the accumulation of future debt.
   >   - **(2)** *Statement of intent* A detailed explanation of—
   >     - **(A)** proposals of the President to reduce the public debt in the short term (the current and following fiscal year), medium term (approximately three to five fiscal years), and long term (approximately ten fiscal years), and proposals of the President to adjust the debt-to-gross domestic product ratio;
-  >     - **(B)** the impact an increased debt limit will have on future Government spending, debt service, and the position of the United States dollar as the international reserve currency; and
+  >     - **(B)** the impact an increased debt limit will have on future Government spending, debt service, and the position of the United States dollar as the international reserve currency;
-  >     - **(C)** projections of fiscal health and sustainability of major direct-spending entitlement programs (including Social Security, Medicare, and Medicaid).
+  >     - **(C)** projections of fiscal health and sustainability of major direct-spending entitlement programs (including Social Security, Medicare, and Medicaid);
+  >     - **(D)** the plan of the President for each week that the debt of the United States Government is at the statutory limit, to publicly disclose, on the website of the Department of the Treasury, the following:
+  >       - **(i)** All reduction measures currently being used by the Secretary to avoid defaulting on obligations of the Government.
+  >       - **(ii)** With respect to each reduction measure, whether or not such measure is currently being used—
+  >         - **(I)** the total dollar amount of such measure that has been used; and
+  >         - **(II)** the total dollar amount of such measure that the Secretary estimates is still available for use.
+  >       - **(iii)** The date on which the Secretary estimates that all reduction measures will be exhausted, and the Government will begin defaulting on its obligations;
+  >     - **(E)** any extraordinary measures the Secretary intends to take to fund Federal government obligations if the debt limit is not raised, a projection of how long such extraordinary measures will fund the Federal government, and a projection of the administrative cost of taking such extraordinary measures; and
+  >     - **(F)** whether the Administration acknowledges that it is technologically capable of paying only principal and interest on the national debt, as opposed to other obligations, in the event that the debt limit, as specified under section 3101, is reached.
   >   - **(3)** *Progress report*
   >     - **(A)** *In general* A detailed report on the progress of implementing all proposals of the President described under subparagraph (A) of paragraph (2).
   >     - **(B)** *Exception* The report described under this paragraph shall only be submitted if a Secretary has already appeared at least once pursuant to this section during any term of office for a particular President.